tendermint/tendermint/spec/abci++/abci++_properties_001_draft.md

     | consensus_param_updates | [ConsensusParams](#consensusparams)              | Changes to consensus-critical gas, size, and other parameters.                              | 5            |

 * **Usage**:
-    * Contains a prelimiary block to be proposed, which the Application can modify.
+    * Contains a preliminary block to be proposed, which the Application can modify.
+    * The parameters and types of `RequestPrepareProposal` are the same as `RequestProcessProposal` and `RequestFinalizeBlock`.
+    * The header contains the height, timestamp, and more - it exactly matches the Tendermint block header.
     * The Application can modify the parameters received in `RequestPrepareProposal` before sending them in `ResponsePrepareProposal`.
 In that case, `ResponsePrepareProposal.modified` is set to true.
     * In same-block execution mode, the Application can (and should) modify `ResponsePrepareProposal.data`,